Financial-Times/data/README.md

-# gists
+# Data
-Scripts and datasets behind stories produced by the FT's data and graphics teams
+Scripts and datasets behind stories produced by the Financial Times